An Appalachian Trail Tale

 “I’m afraid of long-term effects, like having no skin left.”

-A former mining town--back before the American Revolution--Salisbury is today the most unsullied town the AT veers near.
-We got the impression its denizens wished the trail weren’t so close by.
+A one-time mining town--pre American Revolution--Salisbury is today the most unsullied town the AT veers near.
+We got the impression its denizens wished the path weren’t so close by.
 In spite of our best efforts, no one smiled.
 It mattered not.
 The place was too sterile, too plastic, too expensive, and filled with uptight types.
 We didn’t stay long.
-A quick stop at La Bonne’s grocer and we were back in business, retreating to better treatment in the hills.
+A quick stop at La Bonne’s grocer and we retreated to better treatment in the hills.
 Mosquitoes suck, but there’s nothing so infuriating as unkind, unwelcoming humans.
-I thought of taking a dump in the town center, for good measure.
+I thought of taking a Sir Duke in the town center, for good measure.

 I’m glad I hadn’t.
-Halfway back to AT I was forced to double-back.
-I’d been charged fourteen bucks for a bag of cheese puffs.
+Halfway back to the backwoods I had to double-back.
+I’d been charged fourteen bucks for a bag of generic cheese puffs.
 I assumed this wasn’t La Bonne’s normal pricing or operating methodology, but I wasn’t certain.
 Still, I had to be sure, and the additional mile wasn’t going to kill me.
 (The cars flying by could have.)
 It was good I returned.
-The cheese puffs were only three bucks and, when there, I realized I’d forgotten batteries the first time around.
+The cheese puffs were only three bucks and, when there, I realized I’d forgotten batteries the first time.
 Though filled with thousands of images, my camera was depleted.

-The French Frog and I somehow missed the Riga Shelter, enduring an off-trail rigmarole shortly after the Lion’s Head Viewpoint.
-Our guidebooks said it was there, but from our vantage, it was elsewhere.
+The French Frog and I somehow missed the Riga Shelter, enduring an off-trail rigmarole near the Lion’s Head Viewpoint.
+I cussed up a storm, then said to the Frenchman, “pardon my French.”
+Our guidebooks said the shelter was there, but from our vantage, it was elsewhere.
 “Perhaps it got zick of ze view and left,” Bearbell joked.
 I did not laugh.
-A serious storm was sweeping in, with lightning and hail and a giant pail--Nature being Nature--so we bailed on finding the structure and hurried on to the next one, the Brassie Brook Shelter.
+A serious storm was sweeping in, with lightning and hail and a giant pail--Nature being Nature--so we bailed on the structure and hurried on to the next one, the Brassie Brook Shelter.

 That roof was just a mile up-trail.
 We went the extra mile.
-Unfortunately the extra mile was uphill, where lightning preys.
-We prayed that the storm would delay itself or become distracted, and that the shelter ahead wasn’t already packed, despite knowing prayer was a waste of time.
+Unfortunately the extra mile was uphill.
+Uphill is where lightning preys.
+We prayed the storm would delay itself or become distracted, and that the shelter ahead wasn’t already packed, despite knowing prayer was a waste of time.
 We had the time.

-Heroes are made in such times and we’d make it just outside the nick of time, just as voltage started pounding the ground.
-Further luck was with us; the joint was empty.
+Heroes are made in such times.
+We’d make it just outside the nick of time, as voltage started pounding the ground.
+Further luck was with us; the joint was vacant.
 I dove in.
 Bearbell taxied in, what with the space shuttle on his spine.
 We swiftly set up our escape rooms, for defense against the vampires; the lightning seemed to electrify them.
 We then watched as electricity fell from the sky (and climbed from the ground), splitting atoms like an A-bomb, blowing the silence to smithereens.
 Who said we go without electricity out here?

 Bluish-white bolts violently walloped all in their path, sometimes hitting within meters of our little tinder box.
 We couldn’t hear one another, not just during the chaos, but for minutes after each strike.
 Our ear drums rang, our bodies reverberated.
 We could literally feel each rod’s heat: fifty-three thousand, five hundred and forty degrees of global-warming destruction.
 That’s five times the sun’s surface temperature, they say.
 God’s static?